macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 59: April 22, 2018

+**Today's Progress**: #R1D59 Trying to refactor one of my solutions using regex. #CodeWars.
+Trying to find a good tutorial on regular expressions. #100DaysOfCode.

+**Thoughts:**

+## Day 58: April 21, 2018

+**Today's Progress**: #R1D58 Continue practicing at #CodeWars.
+2 kata today "Row Weights" & "Format a string of names like 'Bart, Lisa & Maggie'"  #100DaysOfCode.

+**Thoughts:** I do not like my solution in "Format a string of names".
+I will refactor.

+## Day 57: April 20, 2018

+**Today's Progress**: #R1D57 More reading and testing things today.
+Managed to solve the 6kyu kata today "Chocolate Party" #CodeWars #100DaysOfCode.

+**Thoughts:**

 ## Day 56: April 19, 2018

 **Today's Progress**: #R1D56 Lots of reading and testing things today.
 Just and easy kata today "Logic Drills: Traffic light" #CodeWars #100DaysOfCode.